ibm-build-lab/terraform-ibm-cloud-pak/iaf/README.md

 ### Provisioning the IAF Module

 Use a `module` block assigning `source` to `git::https://github.com/ibm-hcbt/terraform-ibm-cloud-pak.git//iaf`.
-Then set the [input variables](#input-variables) required to install the Cloud Pak for Multi Cloud Management and submodules.
+Then set the [input variables](#input-variables) required to install Automation Foundation.

 ```hcl
 module "iaf" {